raniaezzo/MotionAsym_Eye/RE_edited_scripts/README.md

 preprocess_MS_01.m

 For all subjects, for each motion direction/location, this script will call the  following scripts, then filters the timeseries (MATLAB's filtfilt.m) identifies Microsaccades (scripts below) and create a summary of Microsaccade properties.
-Inside the loop, multiple MS segments are joined into one matrix (within a trial) and saccades (defined by velocity and amplitude are turned to NaNs).
+Inside the loop, multiple MS segments are joined into one matrix (within a 4500 ms period maxing out at next trial stim start) and saccades (defined by velocity and amplitude are turned to NaNs).
 It outputs (_events.mat) and (_rate.mat) files and corresponding .pngs.
 In the main script 8 files are saved:

 	convert.m: will convert EDF file to separate MAT files with timeseries (_DAT_all, _DAT_stim files), and timepoint labels (_tab).
-The timepoints are defined based on the printed MESSAGES inside the experimental code (e.g, TRIAL_START, TRIAL_END). _DAT_all contains all trial data (TRIAL_START to TRIAL_END per row) and leaves out data in-between. _DAT_stim contains all trial data from (STIM_ON to STIM OFF).
+The timepoints are defined based on the printed MESSAGES inside the experimental code (e.g, TRIAL_START, TRIAL_END). _DAT_all contains all trial data (TRIAL_START to next TRIAL_START per row) and leaves out data in-between. _DAT_stim contains all trial data from (STIM_ON to STIM OFF).
 It appears like this:
 MSG	2333363 EVENT_ClearScreen
 MSG	2333824 TRIAL_START 573
 MSG	2333484 TRIAL_END